I get emails like this all the time from agents who wonder why their listing is on my web site…

 Hello Phoenix Real Estate Guy.
 Can you tell me why you have my listing on your web site?
-This is my listing and you aren’t authorized to have it on your site.
+This is my listing and you aren’t authorized to have MY listing on your web site.
 Please remove it immediately.

 The short answer is because YOU authorized it when you entered the listing.